Unmanned aerial vehicle: Weight

+NATO uses a similar classification shown below:

 Degree of autonomy

-Drones could also be classified based on the degree of autonomy in their flight operations.
-ICAO classifies uncrewed aircraft as either remotely piloted aircraft or fully autonomous.
+Drones can also be classified based on the degree of autonomy in their flight operations.
+ICAO classifies unmanned aircraft as either remotely piloted aircraft or fully autonomous.
 Some UAVs offer intermediate degrees of autonomy.
 For example, a vehicle may be remotely piloted in most contexts but have an autonomous return-to-base operation.
-Some aircraft types may optionally fly manned or as UAVs, which may include manned aircraft transformed into uncrewed or Optionally Piloted UAVs (OPVs).
-The flight of UAVs may operate under remote control by a human operator, as remotely-piloted aircraft (RPA), or with various degrees of autonomy, such as autopilot assistance, up to fully autonomous aircraft that have no provision for human intervention.
+Some aircraft types may optionally fly manned or as UAVs, which may include manned aircraft transformed into manned or optionally piloted UAVs (OPVs).
+The flight of UAVs may operate under remote control by a human operator, as remotely piloted aircraft (RPA), or with various degrees of autonomy, such as autopilot assistance, up to fully autonomous aircraft that have no provision for human intervention.

 Altitude

 Based on the altitude, the following UAV classifications have been used at industry events such as ParcAberporth Unmanned Systems forum: